 So the verifiable realities of St. Christopher have been lost over the long haul.
-Therefore, this implies that what is known about him has been saved by essayists who reported the tales they heard a very long time after St. Christopher lived.
+Therefore, this implies that what is known about him has been saved by essayists who reported the tales they heard long after St. Christopher lived.
 So the most popular of these records are viewed in “The Golden Legend,” written in the thirteenth 100 years by Jacob de Voragine.

 Read more: Life of Saint Ambrose

-- The martyrdom of Christophorus, who lived in 3rd century Lycia in Asia Minor during the time of the Roman emperor Decius, shook even the pagans.
+- The martyrdom of Christophorus, who lived in 3rd-century Lycia in Asia Minor during the time of the Roman emperor Decius, shook even the pagans.

 So tradition has it that he died in Lycia, on the southern coast of Asia Minor, in about 251.
 Therefore, there are several legends about his life.
-But, the most common says he was a huge, ugly man, born of a pagan king married to a Christian woman, who prayed to the Virgin Mary to have a child.
+But, the most common says he was a vast, ugly man, born of a pagan king married to a Christian woman, who prayed to the Virgin Mary to have a child.
 So this child, named Offers, worked as a “charioteer” in adulthood, carrying people across a river.
-(Another legend says that before his baptism he was called Reprobus.)
+(Another legend says that before his baptism, he was called Reprobus.)

 Thank you for joining us in understanding that St. Cristopher was a priest.
 To test your biblical knowledge about him, visit the following section: Bible quizzes about saints, priests, and biblical characters.
 Have a wonderful day!